 - if we impose a charge; and

 - if we refuse to change or annotate information about you that you claim is incomplete, incorrect, out of date or misleading.

 A third party who disagrees with our decision to give you documents that contain information about them can also ask for our decision to be reviewed.

 You can request in writing that we reconsider our decision through an internal review.
 An internal review will be conducted by another officer in our agency.
 We will advise you of our new decision within 30 days of receiving your request.

 You can ask the Australian Information Commissioner to review our original decision or our decision on internal review within 60 days of the date of decision (or 30 days after you are notified if you are an affected third party).
 The Information Commissioner can affirm or vary the decision or substitute a new decision.
 The Information Commissioner may decide not to conduct a review in certain circumstances.
 More information is available from the Office of the Australian Information Commissioner (OAIC).

 If you are unhappy with the way we have handled your request, you can make a complaint to the Australian Information Commissioner who may investigate our actions.
 More information is available from the OAIC.
 The Commonwealth Ombudsman can also investigate complaints about our actions.
 However, the Commonwealth Ombudsman and the Information Commissioner will consult to avoid the same matter being investigated twice.

-View the National Archives of Australia's Freedom of Information (FOI) Delegations - November 2016 (pdf, 54kB).
+View the National Archives of Australia's Freedom of Information (FOI) Authorisations – March 2019 (pdf, 83kB).

-These Delegations were authorised by the Director General on Monday 28 November 2016.
+These Authorisations were approved by the Director General on 30 March 2019.

 Information Publication Scheme